d-bl/GroundForge/docs/p2t/readme.md

 Page structure
 --------------

-The proof of concept page has little static content: a button and its label to upload files.
+The proof of concept page has little static content:
+* a button and its label to upload files.
+* fields to change the color of threads.

 The dynamic content is rendered by JavaScript:
 * A modified version of the template found in the upload.
 This is a color-coded pair diagram.
   The style attributes are replaced to allow static and interactive styling with CSS.